pradyumnadav/SQL_Case_Studies/Case_Study_2.md

 ## 6. What was the maximum number of pizzas delivered in a single order?

+- Utilise a CTE to calculate the number of pizzas ordered in each order id.
+- Then find the maximum of pizzas ordered in a single order and display it.

 ```sql
 WITH CTE AS (
   SELECT order_id, COUNT(pizza_id) as num_pizzas